 Korea International Cooperation Agency (KOICA) has dispatched two new Korea Overseas Volunteers (KOVs) to work in Nepal.
-They arrived in Kathmandu on September 21, 2022 and will dispatch to their concerned organizations on November 18, 2022 after completing the adaptation training program.
+They arrived in Kathmandu on January 11, 2023 and will dispatch to their concerned organizations on March 10, 2023 after completing the local adaptation training program.

-The volunteers will take 2 months adaptation program in Nepal where they will learn about Nepalese society, culture, tradition as well as language.
-Such kind of adaptation program will be helpful for them to work in their concerned community/organization because from this program they learn how to adopt and work in new Nepalese environment.
+The volunteers will take 2 months local adaptation training program in Kathmandu where they will learn about Nepalese society, culture, tradition as well as language.
+Such kind of adaptation program will be helpful for them to adjust and work in their concerned community/organization enabling them to be familiar with Nepalese environment.

 The objective of KOV program is to focus more on transferring Korean knowledge and experiences directly in the grass root level.
 However, these programs aimed to improve the quality of life of people in partner countries to strengthen the friendship and mutual understanding between Korea and partner countries and to help in the efforts to achieve development goals set by the international community.

 Since 1990 KOICA volunteers are deployed in various government organizations within and outside the Kathmandu valley according to the demand and request of Nepalese government in different sectors like education, health, agriculture, IT, tourism etc. Till date total 475 volunteers have been dispatched in Nepal.
 Currently, 6 KOICA volunteers are actively working in various governmental institutions inside Kathmandu Valley.

 KOICA Nepal Office expressed commitment to take every possible measure in following the health protocol with regards to COVID-19 while implementing the KOV program.